edkreuk/FMD_FRAMEWORK/FMD_FRAMEWORK_DEPLOYMENT.md

 Under Developer settings, select the switch for the type of admin APIs you want to enable:
 - Service principals can call Fabric public APIs

+### Managed identity or Service Principal used for execution must have the following role assigned:
+- Workspace Contributor role on the workspace (Workspace Identity is automatically assigned during deployment, Service principal must be assigned manually)
+- Managed identity or Service Principal must be added to the correct security groups which have been assigned in the Prerequisite step

 ## Deployment steps